eriemer1/ccb1116-k22/README.md

 # ccb1116-k22 Integrations for Fun & Profit
 Supplemental materials for K22 session

+Questions?
+Comments?
+Want to talk some more?
+I am @eric on [SNDevs Slack](sndevs.com)

 See code_sample folder for code samples and an update set.

 Additional Resources: